 Uniondale, N.Y.-based LIPA pays its unsecuritized bonds' debt service from the net revenues of its retail electric system operations.
 As of Dec.
-31, 2016, the utility reported \$3.5 billion of unsecuritized long-term debt, and \$405 million of short-term debt.
+31, 2017, the utility reported \$3.4 billion of unsecuritized long-term debt, and \$360 million of short-term debt.
 Long-term unsecuritized debt has declined sharply from \$6.6 billion at Dec.
-31, 2012, largely because of a sequence of 2013-2016 securitization transactions that refunded portions of LIPA's unsecuritized debt.
-The utility's \$370 million 2017 securitization transaction brings the total to \$4.5 billion, which exhausted the legislatively authorized limit.
+31, 2012, largely because of a sequence of \$4.5 billion of 2013-2017 securitization transactions that refunded portions of LIPA's unsecuritized debt.
+The utility has exhausted the legislatively authorized limit on its securitizations.

-LIPA also records on its balance sheet \$2.2 billion of capital lease obligations that reflect the net present value of its commitments to make fixed payments to its power suppliers.
+LIPA also records on its balance sheet \$2.0 billion of capital lease obligations that reflect the net present value of its commitments to make fixed payments to its power suppliers.
 We treat these fixed commitments as debt service, rather than as operating expenses in our FCC calculation.